Jackliien/Network-data-manipulation/README.md

 # Network-data-manipulation
-This repository contains Rcode which translates relational data from Qualtrics into an affiliation matrix.
+This repository contains Rcode which translates relational data from Qualtrics into an adjecancy matrix.

 In qualtrics the relational data should be gathered in a matrix table as in the following example: